SAU-Senior-Project-2022/train_backend/README.md

 ## Testing

 If you wish to test the [server](src/main.py).
 You must run the server with the flags `--debug`, `--fresh`, `--seed` (You can add other flags if you need to be more specific) and run the [`server_test.py`](tests/server_test.py) application with the server loaded in order for the testing application to connect to the server.

+## Documentation and Station Registration

+If you wish to view the documentation, navigate to the `/site/documentation` endpoint in a browser.

+If you wish to register a new "station", navigate to the `/site/new` endpoint in a browser.